2015 BROCHURE NOW AVAILABLE REQUEST YOURS TODAY

 Adventure Canada is a sub-charterer of the Sea Adventurer.
 Adventure Canada’s registration serves as the Passage Contract Ticket, which is the standard passenger contract and liability waiver of the vessel mentioned herein.
 Passengers are encouraged to read this document upon receipt.
 In accepting this Passage Contract Ticket, passengers agree to be bound by its terms and conditions

-The passenger hereby certifies that he/she does not have a mental, physical or other condition or disability that would create a hazard for him/herself or other passengers.
-The passenger agrees to honestly complete the personal information request from AC/EET via our website or by requesting paper copies, prior to departure.
-Adventure Canada reserves the right to request further information from your physician.
-The undersigned passenger clearly understands that the liability of AC/EET is definitively limited as aforesaid.
-The undersigned passenger has carefully read the terms and conditions set out herein as well as the materials regarding the tour provided by AC/EET and is aware that such tour involves the risk of personal injury or death and damage or loss of property.
-In consideration of the benefits to be derived from participation in the tour, the undersigned voluntarily accepts all risk of personal injury or death and property damage or other loss arising from participation on the tour and hereby agrees that he/she and his/her dependents, heirs, executors and assigns, do release and hold harmless AC/EET and its employees, officers, directors, trustees and representatives from any and all claims, including claims of negligence, illness, personal injury, death or property damage or loss, however caused, arising from or related to this tour.
-The undersigned has read carefully this agreement, and will abide by the conditions set by AC/EET and in the terms and conditions hereof or elsewhere published.
-The undersigned affirms that he/she has not received or relied on any oral or written representation of Adventure Canada as a basis for executing this Release.
+The passenger hereby certifies that he/she does not have a mental, physical, or other condition or disability that would create a hazard for him/her or other passengers.
+The passenger agrees to honestly complete the personal information request from Adventure Canada via its website or by requesting paper copies, prior to departure.
+Adventure Canada reserves the right to request further information from the passenger’s physician.
+The passenger clearly understands that the liability of Adventure Canada is definitively limited as aforesaid.
+The passenger has carefully read the terms and conditions set out herein as well as the materials regarding the tour provided by Adventure Canada and is aware that such tour involves the risk of personal injury or death and damage or loss of property.
+The passenger also acknowledges that risk and dangers may be caused by the negligence of Adventure Canada, its owners, directors, employees, contractors, officers or agents or the negligence or participation of other participants.
+The passenger acknowledges that risk and dangers may arise from foreseeable and unforeseeable causes, including weather and other acts of nature.
+The passenger acknowledges that the aforementioned risks, dangers and hazards are a potential in connection with recreational activities which may take place during the passenger’s tour.
+In consideration of the benefits to be derived from participation in the tour, the passenger voluntarily accepts all risk of personal injury or death and property damage or other loss arising from participation on the tour and hereby agrees that he/she and his/her dependents, heirs, executors, administrators, legal personal representatives, successors and assigns, do release and hold harmless Adventure Canada and its owners, employees, officers, directors, agents, contractors, trustees and representatives from any and all claims, including claims of negligence, illness, personal injury, death or property damage or loss, however caused, arising from or related to this tour.
+The passenger has read carefully these terms and conditions, and will abide by the conditions set by Adventure Canada and in the terms and conditions hereof or elsewhere published.
+The passenger affirms that he/she has not received or relied on any oral or written representation of Adventure Canada as a basis for agreeing to the release contained in these terms and conditions.

 HOW TO REGISTER

-To register for an Adventure Canada expedition each participant must complete the registration form and return along with a $1000 USD deposit.
-THE REGISTRATION FORM IS DOUBLE SIDED AND YOUR SIGNATURE IS REQUIRED ON BOTH SIDES.
-By returning the registration form and deposit you are acknowledging and agreeing to the Terms and Conditions and release required for participation on any Adventure Canada excursion.
-All cheques must be made out to: Adventure Canada.
+To register for an Adventure Canada expedition, each participant must complete the registration form and return it to our office with a $1,000 usd deposit.
+THE REGISTRATION FORM IS DOUBLE-SIDED AND YOUR SIGNATURE IS REQUIRED ON SECOND PAGE.
+By returning the registration formand deposit, you are acknowledging and agreeing to the Terms and Conditions and release required for participation on any Adventure Canada excursion.
+All cheques must be made out to Adventure Canada and MAY NOT BE CANADIAN CHEQUES MADE OUT TO USD; ask your bank for information on foreign currency.
 Full payment by credit card is subject to credit card pricing.

-Weather, ice and government regulations may require changes to be made to the itineraries and/or the cancellation of certain shore excursions.
-Every attempt, within the limits of law, time and safety, will be made to adhere to the itineraries described.
-There may be a planned alternate for your route, please inquire at the time of booking.
-In the event of changes, passengers are not entitled to any refund or other compensation.
+Weather, ice, and government regulations may necessitate changes to the itineraries and/or the cancellation of certain shore excursions.
+Every attempt—within the limits of law, time, and safety—will be made to adhere to the itineraries described.
+There may be a planned alternate for your route: please inquire at the time of booking.
+In the event of itinerary changes, passengers are not entitled to any refund or other compensation.
+Should the tour be interrupted for any reason repatriation costs and expenses relating to prepaid travel expenses will be at the sole cost of the traveler.
+There will be no refund for any portion of the tour already taken.
+Adventure Canada recommends that the passenger obtains full travel insurance coverage and purchases refundable air/train tickets.
 Expedition fees are based on group participation.
 Should you choose not to take part in any activity or make use of services provided, no refund will be given.
 Vessels and dates are subject to change.

-Adventure Canada collects personal information from our passengers via a secure online account.
-You will be required to provide select medical and personal information and acknowledgement of select liabilities.
-Online accounts are set up by booking reservation.
-This means that all passengers on a given reservation will have access to each others information.
-You will be asked to acknowledge this process on our reservation form by checking off the box ‘I/we agree that all passenger details will be viewable by all persons on this registration/reservation’.
-If you prefer to have individual access to the online account please do not check this box on the reservation form and advise your Adventure Specialist by calling or communicating your request by email.
-If you prefer to provide your personal information to Adventure Canada by mail or fax please contact us and we will send you paper copies.
-We ask that your personal information be completed at your earliest convenience, but at least 120 days prior to departure.
+Adventure Canada collects personal information from our passengers via secure online account.
+You are required to provide select medical and personal information, as well as acknowledgement of select liabilities.
+Online accounts are established by booking reservations.
+This means that all passengers on a given reservation will have access to each others’ information.
+You will be asked to acknowledge this process on our reservation form by checking the box ‘I/we agree that all passenger details will be viewable by all persons on this registration/reservation’.
+If you prefer to have individual access to the online account please do not check this box on the reservation form and advise your Adventure Specialist by phone or email.
+If you prefer to provide your personal information to Adventure Canada by mail or fax, please contact us and we will send you paper copies.
+We ask that your personal information be completed at your convenience, but no less than 120 days prior to departure.
 You will not receive your final documents until these forms are completed and submitted.

 PASSPORTS & VISAS

 Adventure Canada expeditions are intended for people in reasonably good health.
 Zodiac cruises and transfer times can be lengthy.
-There are no elevators on board ship, and you must be able to climb stairs between decks.
+You must be able to climb stairs between decks on the ship.
 You must also be able to climb the external gangway stairs to transfer between the ship and the Zodiacs.
 Our guides and ship crew are available to assist you in and out of the Zodiacs, both on shore and at the gangway.
-Adventure Canada expeditions may involve extensive walking in variable weather over sometimes sandy or uneven terrain.
+Adventure Canada expeditions may involve extensive walking in variable weather conditions over sometimes sandy or uneven terrain.
 Wherever possible on shore excursions, we break into smaller, guided groups according to interest and physical ability.
 This may mean one small group going off on a strenuous, two hour hike on steep terrain, while another explores the area in and around the landing beach, keeping to relatively level terrain and short distances.
 Generally speaking, once a few people are ready to return to the ship, the Zodiacs are usually available to take you back at the time of your choosing.

 Zodiacs are the favoured means of transportation in the Arctic for all our expeditions and, indeed, wherever shallow waters and beaches ring the shoreline.
-They are stable, versatile craft which cruise at an approximate speed of four knots, and in windy weather can make for rather splashy rides.
+They are stable, versatile craft that cruise at approximately four knots; in windy weather they can make for rather splashy rides.
 We therefore recommend wearing wet weather gear for Zodiac transfers.
-Life preservers are absolutely compulsory.
+Life preservers are absolutely compulsory and will be provided.
 Zodiac landings will generally entail disembarking onto rocky or gravelly beaches.
-The beach landings may be wet, meaning that there may be some spray en route to shore, and that you may have to step into water up to 25 cm/10 inches deep.
-Rubber boots are highly recommended.
+The beach landings may be wet, meaning that there may be some spray en route to shore, and that you may have to step into water up to 25 centimetres / 10 inches deep.
+Rubber boots will be provided.